FAQ #1 – I’m about to apply for NZBF20. What do I need to have?

 FAQ #3 – I’m relatively new to burlesque.
 Can I still apply?

-Sadly no. As of this year we are instigated a rule that anyone who has performed 3 festivals in a row as the same persona will not be eligible to apply except by special invitation (i.e if you’ve performed as part of a group for the last 3 years, and applying as an independent performer that is perfectly acceptable, or vice versa).
+Sadly no. We have a rule that anyone who has performed 3 festivals in a row as the same persona will not be eligible to apply except by special invitation (i.e if you’ve performed as part of a group for the last 3 years, and applying as an independent performer that is perfectly acceptable, or vice versa).
 This is to ensure we that we are opening up a more diverse performer base and giving our audiences variety in what’s on offer.
 Large groups are exempt from this though as we recognize that troupes are rare and members may change.
+If you are unsure, or are still super keen to be a part of the event, please contact us directly to discuss an exemption.

 WE TAKE MORE THAN JUST STRIP TEASE BURLESQUE!